How do you use the word almeno in Italian? What does it mean? How do you pronounce it?

 In this lesson, we will look at how to use this word with the help of many audio recordings and example sentences.
 Read on to learn everything you need to know!

 What is almeno?

 Almeno is an adverb that can be translated into English as “at least”.

-If you have trouble pronouncing Italian sounds, refer to the Italian pronunciation guide.
+If you have trouble pronouncing Italian sounds, check out the Italian pronunciation guide.

-Now, let’s see a couple of example sentences with almeno in Italian, before taking a look at how to use this word.
+Now, let’s see some example sentences with almeno in Italian, before we take a look at how to use this word.

 Title: Italian All-in-One For Dummies